Adapting To Change In The Transition From College Life To Work Life

 • Student support groups: Some colleges have peer support groups and clubs focused on mental wellness.

-• Crisis hotlines: Various crisis hotlines, such as the 988 Suicide & Crisis Lifeline, can offer support during a crisis or when experiencing suicidal thoughts.
+• Crisis hotlines: Various crisis hotlines, such as the 988 Suicide & Crisis Lifeline, can offer support during a crisis or when individuals are experiencing suicidal thoughts.

 • Career centers: College career centers can help students and graduates with resumes, interviews, and job searches, easing the transition from student life to professional life.

-• Mentorship programs: Finding a mentor or career coach can provide guidance and advice for life after college in the workplace.
+• Mentorship programs: A mentor or career coach can provide guidance and advice for life after college in the workplace.

 Taking advantage of these resources may make the transition from college to the workplace smoother and more manageable.